Does your child have difficulty falling asleep?

 - Baths can be a really nice addition to your child’s bed time routine (if your child enjoys bath time).

 - Consider the sleep environment.
 The bedroom should be as dark as your child is comfortable with, quiet and cool.
-If your child has specific sensory issues, be aware of how these may effect sleep and adapt the room as needed.
+If your child has specific sensory issues, be aware of how these may affect sleep and adapt the room as needed.
 Also, consider tactile sensitivities that may relax or arouse your child.
 Look at bedding and pyjama textures, whether they prefer their feet covered or uncovered, how loose or tight the clothes are etc.

 - Lots of movement during the day can make it easier for kids to sleep and they tend to have deeper sleep.
 Aim to have this earlier in the day as close to bedtime can actually have the opposite effect.